 Have you ever been to a city so many times that the usual tourist spots no longer hold the allure for you that they once did?
 That’s why on my last few trips to Budapest, I sought out different experiences like exploring street art in District 7, taking in the Invisible Exhibition, and strangest of all, participating in an interactive theatre performance at Area 51 that saw me running onto a spaceship while fleeing aliens (a very true story that I told during a radio interview).

-Over my last weekend in Budapest, I set about finding some of the coolest and more alternative spots in the city.
+Over one of my weekends in Budapest, I set about finding some of the coolest and more alternative spots in the city.

-Here’s a little roundup of my very favourite and, what I feel to be, cool places in Budapest.
+Here’s a little roundup of my very favorite and, what I feel to be, cool places in Budapest.